Effect of public proceedings

 Dutch Rules of Professional Conduct prohibit Dutch attorneys to charge contingency fees (meaning no cure, no pay) or conditional fees (meaning no win, no pay).
 Attorneys ought to charge a ‘reasonable fee’.
 It is possible for attorneys to charge a lower hourly rate, which will be raised when the proceedings turn out to be successful, provided that the lower rate is cost-effective.
 The entire system is subject to an ongoing debate.

-Litigation funding is lawful in the Netherlands and has become increasingly popular although it is relatively new.
+Litigation funding is lawful in the Netherlands and has become increasingly popular.
 It is also possible to assign a claim to a third party (e.g., a claim vehicle, Article 3:94 DCC).

 Because private antitrust claims are usually on the basis of wrongful act or tort it is possible for companies to have a liability insurance.
 However, an insurer will most likely not cover the damages: a deliberate breach of competition law cannot be insured because this is contrary to public order and public morality.
 After-the-event insurance is not available in the Netherlands.